 The above picture is not of the Spanish Armada ready to invade.
 This is a picture of the southern California coast, lined with record breaking ships waiting to dock and unload.
 Per reports, this is the fourth time in three weeks the record has been broken.
 It currently stands at 56 container ships and 76 total ships.
+And it epitomises a failed delivery risk management strategy.

 Such coastal idling has made many commodities-related trading companies, brokers and even logistics companies re-consider all the potential effects on the business.